Falcons fire coach Arthur Smith hours after completing 3rd straight 7-10 season

 The loss knocked Atlanta out of a three-way tie for first place in the NFC South and largely sealed Smith’s fate.
 Livid fans flooded social media with post demanding that Blank “#FireArthurSmith” amid griping that Smith only got his job because of his billionaire father’s relationship with the Atlanta owner.

-Ridder was benched again, with Heinicke reclaiming the job before being held out on Sunday due to an ankle injury.
-Ridder threw an interception and lost a fumble in the second half following a strong start that included two touchdown passes.
+Ridder was benched again, with Heinicke reclaiming the job before being held out of the final game due to an ankle injury.

 Smith was hired largely based on his offensive success with the Titans.
 But he never developed a dynamic unit in Atlanta.

 He was heavily criticized for conservative play-calling and failure to take advantage of Pitts, London and Robinson.
-Most telling, the team scored more than 30 points only once during his tenure.
+Most telling, the team produced more than 30 points only once during his tenure.
+Atlanta was 26th in the league in scoring this season, averaging 18.9 points per game.

 Smith’s most daring call might have been growing a mustache ahead of the 2023 season.
-He shaved it off in frustration after a last-minute loss to the Minnesota Vikings, only to grow it back again.
+He shaved it off in frustration after a last-minute loss to the Minnesota Vikings, only to grow it back — then shave it off again.

+“After significant thought and reflection, we have determined the best way forward for our team is new leadership in the head coaching position,” said Blank, who was scheduled to address the coaching change at a news conference Monday afternoon.

 Blank struck out on several of his hiring decisions, most infamously with Bobby Petrino walking out on Atlanta after just 13 games.
-Two other coaches, Smith and Jim Mora, were fired after three seasons.
+Smith joined Jim Mora as coaches who were fired by Blank after just three seasons.

 Mike Smith and Dan Quinn had more success, though both were fired by Blank when their fortunes turned.
 Smith became the first coach to guide the Falcons to back-to-back winning seasons, while Quinn’s tenure will always be remembered for the team squandering a 28-3 lead to Tom Brady and the New England Patriots in the Super Bowl after the 2016 season.